Jakub Szefer

 Former Ph.D. students:

-• Shanquan Tian Ph.D.
-2023
+• Shanquan Tian, Ph.D.
+2023 (Google)

-Shuwen Deng, Ph.D.
-2022
+• Shuwen Deng, Ph.D.
+2022 (Faculty, Tsinghua University)

 • Wen Wang, Ph.D.
-2021
+2021 (Intel)

-Wenjie Xiong, Ph.D.
-2020
+• Wenjie Xiong, Ph.D.
+2020 (Faculty, Virginia Tech)

-Our results include novel Secure TLBs and frameworks for security verification of processor caches and whole architectures; hardware accelerators for code-based, hash-based, and lattice-based post-quantum cryptographic (PQC) algorithms on FPGAs (and soon on ASICs); security attacks and defenses for nascent Cloud FPGA computing paradigm and novel side and covert channels in Cloud FPGAs; and DRAM-based Physically Uncloneable Functions.
-We are also part of the Classic McEliece team in NIST's PQC standardization process.
+My recent, novel research findings include power side-channel vulnerabilities in quantum computer controllers and attacks on reset gates in quantum computers.
+My other exciting research findings include novel Secure TLBs and frameworks for security verification of processor caches and whole architectures; hardware accelerators for code-based and hash-based post-quantum cryptographic algorithms, as well as hardware accelerators for digital signature schemes currently being considered for standardization by NIST.
+I also research security attacks and defenses for nascent Cloud FPGA computing paradigm and novel side and covert channels in Cloud FPGAs; and DRAM-based Physically Uncloneable Functions.

 I am affiliated with Yale's Applied Cryptography Laboratory and Yale's Computers Systems Laboratory.
 I have a courtesy appointment in Yale's Computer Science Department.